Scientific Aide - Amphibian Recovery

 - Provides the basic daily and routine needs of AWR rescue, conservation/recovery, welfare, and other research project(s) to meet laboratory, diagnostic, monitoring/tracking, data processing and stewardship, and similar research project activity requirements which may include some or all of the below:

-- Aid in gathering, recording, assembling, and/or manipulating qualitative and quantitative data for new, ongoing, or independent research projects in coordination with Sections in ACCR and Zoo departments, welfare and research partners, universities, and students
+- Aid in gathering, recording, assembling, and/or manipulating qualitative and quantitative data for new, ongoing, or independent research projects in coordination with Sections in ACCR and Zoo departments, welfare and research partners, universities, and students.

-Other Job Duties
+Ancillary Job Duties

-- Ensure good communication with AWR staff, supervisor, and Director of AWR
+- Ensure good communication with AWR staff, supervisor, and Director of AWR.

 Who You Are

-- Experience with science communication or interpretation of scientific concepts
+- Experience with science communication or interpretation of scientific concepts.

-- Training in methodology and equipment used in the assigned area of biological research, animal care, diagnostics, social science, or science communication
+- Some experience in rescue, recovery, or research methodology and equipment, particularly those used in the assigned area of biological research, species/samples care, diagnostics, or social science.

-- Knowledge of the habits and hazards of working with wildlife in captive and field environments; willingness to work with some physical risk while observing proper safety precautions
+- Knowledge of the habits and hazards of working with wildlife in captive and field environments; willingness to work with some physical risk while observing proper safety precautions.

 Required Education